-Total Teaching Hours: 60
+Time: 3 Hours Credit Hours per Week: 4 Total Teaching Hours: 60

-Max.
-Marks: 100

-Theory: 75 Internal Assessment: 25
+Total Teaching Hours: 60 Max.
+Marks:100 Theory: 75

-1. The Question Paper covering the entire syllabus shall be divided into four sections (A-D).
+1. The question paper covering the entire course shall be divided into four sections.

-2. Eight questions of 15 marks each are to be set, two in each of the four sections (A-D).
+2. Eight questions of 15 marks each are to be set, two in each of the four Sections (A-D).
 Candidates are required to attempt five questions, selecting at least one question from each Section.
 The fifth question may be attempted from any Section.